 Hanesbrands divides its operations into four segments including innerwear (intimate apparel, men's and children's underwear, and socks), activewear, direct to consumer, and international.
-Innerwear is the largest by far, accounting for more than 50% of revenue, while Activewear generates more than 25%.
+Innerwear is the largest by far, accounting for more than 50% of revenue in 2015, while Activewear generated more than 25%.

-The company operates nearly 39 distribution centers, with 14 of the in the US and 25 located internationally near manufacturing regions.
+The company operates nearly 40 distribution centers, with 16 in the US and 21 located internationally near manufacturing regions.

-Hanesbrands sells in roughly 35 countries, and rings up roughly 85% of its sales in the US.
-Its largest international markets include Europe, Canada, Japan, Mexico, Brazil, and Australia.
+Hanesbrands sells in roughly 35 countries, and rings up roughly 80% of its sales in the US (during 2015).
+Its largest international markets include Europe (12% of sales), Canada, Japan, Mexico, Brazil, and China.

 Sales and Marketing

-Looking to grow abroad in 2014, Hanesbrands acquired DBApparel Group of France, a maker of intimate apparel in Europe, from investment firm Sun Capital Partners.
-DBApparel holds the license to manufacture and sell apparel under the Wonderbra and Playtex trademarks in the European Union, as well as several other nations in Europe and South Africa.
+Hanesbrands has been expanding its business overseas by acquiring top brands in its less-tapped markets.
+In 2016, for example, the company expanded in Australia after buying top intimates maker Pacific Brands in Australia.
+In late 2014, Hanesbrands acquired DBApparel Group of France, a maker of intimate apparel in Europe that holds the license to manufacture and sell apparel under the Wonderbra and Playtex trademarks in the European Union, as well as several other nations in Europe and South Africa.

-Hanesbrands has also been reducing production costs by improving operating efficiencies in using a low-cost global supply chain based upon a combination of owned, contracted, and sourced manufacturing.
-It has successfully started and increased production at a textile plant in China, its first company-owned facility in Asia.
-Hanesbrands meanwhile shuttered about 10 manufacturing plants and three distribution centers.
-The closings include the company's last large knit-fabric textile plant in the US.
+Beyond growth, Hanesbrands has been reducing production costs by improving operating efficiencies in using a low-cost global supply chain based upon a combination of owned, contracted, and sourced manufacturing.

 Mergers and Acquisitions

-In mid 2016 the company entered into an agreement to acquire leading Australian undergarment company Pacific Brands Limited in a cash deal valued at AUD800 million ($600 million).
-The acquisition, if approved, will give Hanesbrands a top market position in Australia for intimate apparel.
+In 2016 the company acquired leading Australian undergarment company Pacific Brands Limited in a cash deal valued at $800 million.
+The acquisition gave Hanesbrands the top market position in Australia for intimate apparel.
 In addition to its core products, Pacific Brands Limited also operates pillow business Tontine and flooring business Dunlop.
 Hanesbrands intends to divest both businesses.

 In 2015, the company bought Knights Apparel, a leading retailer of licensed collegiate logo apparel, to enrich its own Gear for Sports licensed collegiate apparel business.

-HanesBrands traveled across the Atlantic to acquire DBApparel, a maker of intimate apparel, hosiery, and underwear in Europe, for €400 million ($528 million) in late 2014.
+In late 2014, Hanesbrands traveled across the Atlantic to acquire DBApparel, a maker of intimate apparel, hosiery, and underwear in Europe, for €400 million ($528 million).
 DBApparel's brands include DIM, Playtex, and Wonderbra.